semaphoreci/docs/docs/faq/faq.md

 </details>

 <details>
-  <summary id="splitting-parallel-tests">What can I use to split my parallel tests?</summary>
+  <summary id="what-can-i-use-to-split-my-parallel-tests">What can I use to split my parallel tests?</summary>
   <p>

 The recommended way is by using the <a href="https://docs.semaphoreci.com/programming-languages/ruby/#running-rspec-and-cucumber-in-parallel">semaphore_test_boosters gem</a>.
 Other options are also supported, for instance <a href="https://knapsackpro.com/">Knapsack</a>, both free and pro versions.